Amethystine Python (Scrub Python)

 Found in Australia, Indonesia, and Papua New Guinea, this species has a milky-iridescent sheen across its scales, giving it a purplish hue.
-It’s popular as a pet because of its size and beauty; yet, wild individuals often cause havoc in residential areas.
+The scrub python is popular as a pet because of its size and beauty; yet, wild individuals often cause havoc in residential areas.

 Amazing Facts About the Amethystine Python

-- These pythons are known trouble makers in Australia, where they sometimes “rampage” through houses, knocking over things as they go.
+- Scrub pythons are known troublemakers in Australia, where they sometimes “rampage” through houses, knocking over things as they go.